PRACTICAL NURSING SELECTIVE ADMISSION AND APPLICATION PROCESS

 Applications for the Spring 2024 Practical Nursing Program has been extended through October 6, 2023 at 3:00 PM.

 *You must complete the steps below prior to submitting the practical nursing program application.

 Admission to the PN Program is a competitive and selective process.
-Minimum requirements for application are outlined in the Student Readiness Checklist.
-All checklist requirements must be completed prior to the application deadline.
-Applications submitted by students who have not met the requirements on the Student Readiness Checklist will not be considered for admission.
+Minimum requirements to apply are outlined in the Student Readiness Checklist.
+All checklist requirements must be completed at the time of application submission.
+Applicants who have not met the requirements on the Student Readiness Checklist will not be considered for admission.